smartflomeet/Multiparty-Video-Chat-Open-Source-VueJS-Application/README.md

 ## 3 Support

-EnableX provides a library of Documentations, How-to Guides, and Sample Codes to help software developers, interested in embedding RTC in their applications.
+We provide a library of Documentations, How-to Guides, and Sample Codes to help software developers, interested in embedding RTC in their applications.

 Refer to the **Complete Developer’s Guide** [https://doc.smartflomeet.ttns.in/developer/] for more details.